guilhermeefoliveira/ebook-made-by-AI/README.md

    > - Always make the text concise using one paragraph.
    > - Always give real-life examples for the codes.
    > - Always give a suggestive title for each chapter and subchapter."
+   > -
+3. **Cover image generation prompt (using Microsoft Copilot):**
+   > Create an image of one women data scientist battling data in a cartoon-like style.
+I want the image to be simple and I want the overall color of the image to be olive green/brown.
+Make the scientist look heroic.
 ---

 ## **Steps to create This Project**